The Faculties and School of Studies

 Further information is available on the website: www.waikato.ac.nz/fmis.

 The Faculty of Science and Engineering offers a range of innovative programmes for the undergraduate degrees of Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
-Graduate degrees offered include the Master of Engineering, Master of Science, Master of Science (Research), and Master of Science (Technology), all of which may be awarded with Honours, the Master of Philosophy, and the Doctor of Philosophy.
+Graduate degrees offered include the Master of Engineering, Master of Science, Master of Science (Research), Master of Science (Technology), and Master of Environmental Science, all of which may be awarded with Honours, the Master of Philosophy, and the Doctor of Philosophy.
 There is also a range of graduate and postgraduate certificates and diplomas available.
-The Faculty provides strongly research-led education, and more than 240 students are enrolled in masters and doctorate degrees.
-The Faculty hosts several research centres and a research institute including the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, the Technology, Environmental, Mathematics and Science Education Research Centre, The Energy Research Group and the Environmental Research Institute.
+The Faculty provides strongly research-led education, and has more than 240 students are enrolled in masters and doctorate degrees.
+The Faculty hosts two research institutes and several research centres including: The Environmental Research Institute, and Te Waiora - the Joint Institute for Freshwater Management (hosted jointly with NIWA), the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, and the Energy Research Group.
 The Faculty also hosts the Waikato Radio Carbon Dating Laboratory.
+The School of Engineering's research is organised into six themes; Water and Waste Processing, Advanced Materials and Manufacturing, Sensors and Signal Processing, Energy Efficiencies & Electrification, Agri Engineering and Robotics, and Resilient and Sustainable Infrastructures.

 Waikato Management School is the business school of choice, respected nationally and internationally for its influential practice, practically focused teaching and learning, relevant research, and fostering of student networks with businesses.
 At the heart of its mission is transformation - its purpose is to transform minds, careers and organisations.
 Strong international connections mean that teaching and research always reflects global best business practice.
 Waikato Management School students go on to become leaders in the private and public sectors, graduating with essential business skills and knowledge.
 They have the ability to think critically and carefully and to act responsibly and ethically.